MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/07-1-Business-process-flow.md

 20. You will be taken to a new Opportunity record created from your Lead record, and the business process flow should now move to the **Develop** stage.

+21. **Save** the record.
+Any new Lead and Opportunity records will now use your new version of the business process flow.

-21. Confirm that the Customer Pain Points field appears at the bottom of the Develop stage.
+22. Confirm that the Customer Pain Points field appears at the bottom of the Develop stage.

-22. Enter *Current machines cannot handle customer volume* in the Customer Pain Points field.
+23. Enter *Current machines cannot handle customer volume* in the Customer Pain Points field.

-23. Select **Next stage**.
+24. Select **Next stage**.